Identifying the Caterpillars Eating Your Tomatoes

 Tomato Caterpillars—What Are They?

 Do you have big green caterpillars on your tomato plants?
-That's a sure sign that your garden is playing unwilling host to one of the most common tomato pests in North America, the hornworm caterpillar.
+That's a sure sign that your garden is playing unwilling host to one of the most common tomato pests in North America, the tomato hornworm caterpillar.

 How to Get Rid of Tomato Caterpillars